-Lower Left: The design plan for Olmsted's Cadwalader Park in Trenton, (NJ) also features an exterior "walk-in-the-park" routing with offshoots along the perimeter to pique your interest for what's to be encountered ahead.(By Cadwalader Park Alliance)
+Lower Left: The design plan for Olmsted's Cadwalader Park in Trenton, (NJ) also features an exterior "walkin-the-park" routing with offshoots along the perimeter to pique your interest for what's to be encountered ahead.(By Cadwalader Park Alliance) Right: The Big Reveal: nine flagsticks emerge from this vantage point.
+No seaside cliffs or mountain views are needed.
+The grandeur of open inland topography can also stir the soul.
+A sanctuary within city limits.
+(Photo by Dunlop White)